reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 Consider a different example.
 You're writing a `ChatRoom` component that needs to connect to the chat server when it appears.
 You are given a `createConnection()` API that returns an object with `connect()` and `disconnect()` methods.
 How do you keep the component connected while it is displayed to the user?

-Start by writing the effect logic:
+Start by writing the Effect logic:

 ```js
 useEffect(() => {